Add flag to arv-put to set a trash_at date

 - If the user doesn't provide HH:MM on

 --trash-at, assume it to be at the end of the specified day (local time, of course) instead of at 00:00

 - Log the expiration date after saving the collection.

 - Tests additions

-#13 Updated by Peter Amstutz about 1 month ago
+#13 Updated by Peter Amstutz over 2 years ago